BritishMuseumDH/britishMuseumFacesDetection/README.md

 * Path -p or --path
 * Download directory -d or --directory
 * Faces directory -f or --faces
-* Resize durectory -r or --resized
+* Resize directory -r or --resized
 * Montages directory -m or --montages

 Optional